jwnichols3/ebs-examples/ebs-cloudwatch/README-ebs-cw-alarm-impairedvol.md

 ## Details about the Main Options

+### CONSTANTS

+These are the constants used in the script.

+- _INCLUDE_OK_ACTION_: A boolean flag that, when set to True, will include the "OK" state change of the CloudWatch Alarm in the SNS notifications.
+If set to False, only the "ALARM" state changes will trigger SNS notifications.

+- _SNS_OK_ACTION_ARN_: The Amazon Resource Name (ARN) for the SNS topic to which "OK" state changes should be published.
+This is used only if INCLUDE_OK_ACTION is set to True.

+- _SNS_ALARM_ACTION_ARN_: The ARN for the SNS topic to which "ALARM" state changes should be published.

+- _PAGINATION_COUNT_: The maximum number of results to return in each paginated AWS API call for describing volumes or CloudWatch alarms.

+- _ALARM_EVALUATION_TIME_: The period, in seconds, over which the CloudWatch metric data points are evaluated against the alarm conditions.

+- _METRIC_PERIOD_: The granularity, in seconds, of the returned CloudWatch metric data points.
+In this script, it is set to be the same as ALARM_EVALUATION_TIME.

 ### `--create` Option

 When the script is run with the `--create` option, it performs the following actions: